Principle-Five/pumpia/docs/source/usage/usage.rst

 --------------
 This is how most people will write analysis programs using PumpIA.
 Modules automatically handle the user interface aspect of the program.
-When subclassing one of the provided modules the user must overwrite :py:meth:`analyse <pumpia.module_handling.modules.BaseModule.analyse>`, however the following are also designed to be replaced or extended:
+When subclassing one of the provided modules the following are designed to be replaced or extended:

+    * :py:meth:`analyse <pumpia.module_handling.modules.BaseModule.analyse>`
     * :py:meth:`draw_rois <pumpia.module_handling.modules.BaseModule.draw_rois>`
     * :py:meth:`load_commands <pumpia.module_handling.modules.BaseModule.load_commands>`
     * :py:meth:`link_rois_viewers <pumpia.module_handling.modules.BaseModule.link_rois_viewers>`